Love-A/Dajnamajt-Scripting/README.md

 # Love-A
-A collection of unsefull scripts for OSD and Device management, not everything is created by myself.
+A collection of useful scripts for OSD and Device management, not everything is created by myself.

 Scripts provided as is, with no liability, and should be tested in a controlled environment.